magma-labs/BrightCoders/module-01/week-01/day-03/02-Review & feedback on Writing up user stories.md

 ### :clipboard: Instructions

-Write all the necessary user stories.
+Write all the necessary user stories, on your stories you must consider both desktop and mobile devices.
 Make sure to write your user story using the following formula:

 "As a <type of user: who is this story for>, I would like <some goal: what they want to do> so that <some reason: why they want to do it>." , risks, requirements and the acceptance criteria with the required steps for passing quality assurance.